Board Service FAQ

 Who is the ideal TAGT Board candidate?

 TAGT strives for a Board that includes individuals that reflect the diversity of its membership.
-This includes consideration of geographic areas, experience and background, and areas of expertise.
-The Board reflects various stakeholder groups in gifted education, including administrators, classroom teachers, parents and university representatives.
+This includes consideration of leadership qualities, experience and background, and areas of expertise.
+The Board reflects various geographical backrounds and stakeholder groups in gifted education, including administrators, classroom teachers, parents and university representatives.

 What is the role of the volunteer TAGT Board member?